Yes, The YMYL Google Algorithm Update Is Still Important29 min read

 — Danny Sullivan (@dannysullivan) August 1, 2018

-- Adding content to the homepage that explained who they were, what users would gain by visiting their site, and why the authors of the site were experts.
+- Adding content to the homepage explaining who they were, what users would gain by visiting their site, and why the site’s authors were experts.

 - Adding supplementary information to the “about” page.

 - Clearly stating information on terms, conditions, payments, exchanges, and returns,

 - Improving product pages to make descriptions unique and meaningful.

 - Adding appropriate references and keeping content up-to-date.
 This was especially beneficial for medical and scientific sites since Google requires these to have a higher degree of expertise.

 Broad Core Algorithm Update (September 2019)